ng-/ng/readme.md

 - Initial commit

 ## todos
-- Many, many ideas.
-Feel free to email me suggestions!
+- Feel free to email adam.kircher@gmail.com with suggestions!
+- Should we enable registration to be async?
+If so how do we get user to signal that registration is complete?
+Possibilities include doing ng()(req, res), ng.listen getter fn, or make ng load upon first request
-- Transforms currently affect all modules, but they should only affect the current module and ones that require it
+- Transforms currently affect all modules, but should only affect the current module and ones that require it
+- Are server's $apply $digest cycles irrelevant?
+Would it improve performance to override/ignore them?
-- Better Error Stacks and with 3 display options server console, client console, browser
+- Better/Longer Error Stacks that display in both server & client consoles
-- More stock middleware, gzip etc, and more stock transforms
+- More stock middleware, gzip, cache, etc, and more stock transforms (spinoff to new module? ng.stack)
-- Make $location work on server side functions (send header redirect)
+- Enable server.httpBackend to work with streams directly, rather than converting back to them
 - In ng.style's type, 'ng' is not interpolated in view; needs 'angular'
 - Testing API.
-Any good ideas of how to integrate?
-- Make namespace use self-executing function rather than setting a global var
+Integrate node's require('assert') into angular? (spinoff to new module? ng.test|assert?).
+Would client-only service such as controllers & directives need to be put on server for easy testing?
-- Rpc should use JSON rather than a query string
+- Rpc should use "path.to.fn.properties" rather than $rpc[#] in case app want to have rpc api public
-- Rpc should allow http.post to be replaced with other protocols (web socket) or methods (post).
+- Rpc should allow http.post to be replaced with other protocols (web socket) or methods (put).

 ## related projects
 - [ng.data](https://github.com/ng-/ng.data): simple getter/setter for data persistence